Blog

 Schedule 1—New in 2019: This is the first question about cryptocurrency plus any income (from forks, airdrops, mining, or payments) that goes on the “other income” line 21

 As cryptocurrency continues to become more mainstream, the IRS will likely continue to update its guidance as this new blockchain technology evolves over the coming years.
-With Bitcoin and other digital currencies now available on popular apps such as Robinhood, it’s likely the number of clients you’ll have with cryptocurrency will begin to increase exponentially.
+Bitcoin and other digital currencies are now available on popular apps like Robinhood.
 Even PayPal announced that its customers will be able to buy and sell cryptocurrency using their PayPal accounts.

-So, if you want to grow a tax practice, know that tax planning for cryptocurrency will be in great demand.
-In fact, there is already a large market for it considering that cryptocurrency exchange Coinbase has already been in contact with the IRS and an estimated 11% of Americans already hold Bitcoin.
-Some of these clients, in addition to tax planning for cryptocurrency, may even need tax resolution.
+Since cryptocurrency is in such high demand, it’s important to tax plan if you already own cryptocurrency or if you plan to acquire some in the future: there is already a large market for tax planning.
+Considering that cryptocurrency exchange Coinbase has already been in contact with the IRS and an estimated 11% of Americans already hold Bitcoin.

 Please fill out the form below.